 - These pests eat insects, small fish, and tadpoles.

 - True to its name, the fishing spider hunts for prey in aquatic habitats.

 - Able to walk on the surface of water, fishing spiders thrive in moist areas.

 - Fishing spiders are prevalent throughout the Eastern United States.

 Fishing spiders are fairly large, with a leg spread between three and four inches.
 Females are larger, measuring up to an inch long, while males are only about half this size.
 Both are brownish-gray in color with black markings and banded legs.
 Juveniles look like smaller versions of the adults.

 How Do Fishing Spiders Get Inside Buildings?

 Many of these arachnids climb trees, making their way onto roofs where they slip through cracks and unsealed windows.
-Fishing spiders might also come in through damaged foundations.
+This particular species of spider might also come in through damaged foundations.
 Though they prefer to live outdoors, they may head inside seeking a place to hibernate over the winter.

-Some fishing spiders may end up in dark spaces, like storage rooms in warehouses and manufacturing facilities.
+Some types of spiders (including fishing) may end up in dark spaces, like storage rooms in warehouses and manufacturing facilities.
 Open loading doors offer ample opportunity to enter, especially if there are plenty of insects to eat.
 You may also find them in boats and around docks, as well as in apartment buildings and nursing homes near the woods.